On the reliability of published findings using the regression discontinuity design in political science: Concluding remarks

 \section{Concluding remarks}

-The body of published political science research using the RD design exhibits pathological features consistent with selective reporting or publishing.
+The body of published political science research using the RD design exhibits pathological features consistent with selective reporting and publishing based on whether results clear artificial significance thresholds.
 More than half of the studies in our sample do not properly estimate the accuracy of their estimates, leading to the associated hypothesis tests and confidence intervals being misleading.
 Most of the studies are also underpowered, and are able to detect only large effects.
 Taken together, this paints a somber picture of the state of applied studies using the RD design.
 Our results suggest that many published findings using the design are exaggerated if not altogether spurious.

 The conclusion is that researchers using the RD design must take the estimation challenges associated with the design more seriously.
 They should make sure to conduct hypothesis tests and construct confidence intervals in a well-motivated way that properly reflects the accuracy of the finding.
-The estimation procedures described by \citet{Calonico2014Robust} and \citet{Armstrong2020Simple} achieve this.
+The procedures described by \citet{Calonico2014Robust} and \citet{Armstrong2020Simple} represent significant progress toward this goal.

 Furthermore, statistical power will often be a first-order concern with the RD design, and researchers should make sure that they have sufficiently large samples to have a good chance to detect effects of sizes relevant to the question at hand.
-When gauging power, researchers should remember that the nominal sample size is not relevant in an RD study, and they should instead consider the how much information there is about the potential outcomes close to the cutoff.
+When gauging power, researchers should remember that the nominal sample size is not relevant in an RD study, and they should instead consider how much information there is about the potential outcomes close to the cutoff.
 Sample size is often beyond the control of the researcher in RD studies; if the accessible sample is too small, researchers should ask whether it is appropriate to conduct the study at all.
-The decision to abandon a study due to concerns over power should be taken before running the analysis and observing the estimated effect.
+The decision to abandon a study due to concerns about power should be taken before running the analysis and observing the estimated effect.

+Covariates can sometimes be used to improve precision in an RD study without collecting additional observations, which could alleviate some of the concerns about lack of power with the RD design \citep{Calonico2019Regression}.
+However, covariate adjustment involves many largely arbitrary specification choices, which would make it easier to p-hack.
+It is unclear if the body of RD studies overall would benefit from making covariate adjustment an expected part of the analysis with the RD design.
+Indeed, one of the central benefits of the RD design is exactly that identification does not require background information about the units, other than the running variable that decides treatment assignment.

 Journals should consider taking power into account when making publication decisions.
 If a study is severely underpowered, it may not contribute much to the literature even if it has nominally statistically significant results.
 Similarly, a well-powered study often provides useful insights no matter if its results are statistically significant at conventional levels, because confidence intervals will typically be narrow.
 Being more mindful about power would alleviate publication bias, making the body of published results more reliable and informative.